 How do you make a strawberry icebox pie

 Step 1: Start by cooking down the frozen strawberries until they have thickened.
 This will take about 25-30 minutes.
+If you are using fresh strawberries, you may need to adjust the time based on how juicy they are.

 Step 2: To the cooked strawberries you will add gelatin softened in lemon juice and sugar and cook this for a couple of minutes and then let it cool for 30 minutes.